miguelf0x/DiscordImagePostingBot/README.md

 * `crsd_directory` sets directory for cursed images
 * `webui_url` sets URL for webUI
 * `enable_image_announce` enables message "x new images found"
+* `best_threshold` is count of votes for sending image to "best" channel
+* `crsd_threshold`is count of votes for sending image to "cursed" channel

 ## Commands